library(dslabs)

 The function predict

 will use this best performing model.
-Here is the accuracy of the best model when applied to the test set, which we have not used at all yet because the cross validation was done on the training set:
+Here is the accuracy of the best model when applied to the test set, which we have not yet used because the cross validation was done on the training set:

 confusionMatrix(predict(train_knn, mnist_27$test, type = "raw"),